mahmoud/sedimental/entries/designing_a_version.md

 Many might not realize it, but the oh-so ubiquitous [Ubuntu][ubuntu] is in fact calendar versioned.
 For example, version 15.04 came out in April, 2015.
 It gets better when you remember Long-Term Support.
-Ubuntu's LTS is 5 years.
-So, 14 + 5, Ubuntu 14.04 LTS end of life will be in 2019.
+Ubuntu's LTS support lasts for five years.
+So, `14 + 5`:
+Ubuntu 14.04's end of life will be in 2019.
 You don't have to look anything up.
 It's all right there in the CalVer semantics.[^4]

 [ubuntu]: http://www.ubuntu.com/